spring-projects/spring-boot/docs/CONTRIBUTING.md

 eclipse.
 If you don't already have m2eclipse installed it is available from the "eclipse marketplace".

-Spring Zero includes project specific source formatting settings, in order to have these work with m2eclipse, we provide an additional eclipse plugin that you can install:
+Spring Boot includes project specific source formatting settings, in order to have these work with m2eclipse, we provide an additional eclipse plugin that you can install:

 * Select `Install new software` from the `help` menu